 Hyalella azteca is adapted to live in silty environments, so the toxicity tests are only applicable for fine-grained sediments comprised mostly of silts and clays.
-However, for the fall 2018 sampling event, both locations were comprised primarily of coarse-grained material - RB-01 was 97.3% sand and RB-02 was 93.7% location sands and gravel.
+However, for the spring 2019 sampling event, both locations were comprised primarily of coarse-grained material - RB-01 was 98.7% sand and gravel and RB-02 was 98.9% sands and gravel.
 Even though the substrate at both locations was coarse-grained, bioassay was conducted on both River Beach locations to evaluate site conditions for benthic organisms.

 Results of the benthic bioassays were compared to the results in the control (Table 7).
 A control sediment is a non-impacted sediment sample that is used to evaluate the results of a test.
-Mean survival of Hyalella azteca exposed for 10 days to the River Beach sediment sample locations was 93% and 100% at RB-01 and RB-02.
-The survival result was not statistically different (p=0.05) from the mean survival in the control sediment (91%).
+Mean survival of Hyalella azteca exposed for 10 days to the River Beach sediment sample locations was 100% and 96% at RB-01 and RB-02.
+The survival result was not statistically different (p=0.05) from the mean survival in the control sediment (100%).
 Therefore, the sediment sample collected from location RB-01 and RB-02 was unlikely to cause adverse effects to benthic organisms.

-Benthic bioassay results for the fall 2018 samples were comparable with the results for spring 2016, fall 2016, spring 2017 and spring 2018, with samples from each event indicating that the sediment sample collected from location RB-01 and RB-01 and RB-02 was unlikely to cause adverse adverse effects to benthic organisms.
+Benthic bioassay results for the spring 2019 samples were comparable with the results for spring 2016, fall 2016, spring 2017, spring 2018 and fall 2018, with samples from each event indicating that the sediment samples collected from locations RB-01 and RB-02 are unlikely to cause adverse effects to benthic organisms.